-What is a haptic feedback technology (haptics)?
+What is a haptic feedback technology?

-Haptics allows a user to interact with computer based devices by receiving tactile and force feedback.
-The former may let us know what is the texture of the object.
+Mobile phone vibration is very often described as an example of haptic feedback technology.
+But it is just one and very simple illustration of how haptics can function.
+Haptics allows a user to interact with computer-based devices by receiving tactile and force feedback.
+The former may let us know what the texture of the object is (e.g. rough or smooth).
 The latter simulates some physical properties of the object, such as its weight or pressure.

 Haptic feedback typology

 Five main types of haptic feedback technologies (haptics) are

 Each of them is considered in detail below.